jakobmattsson/bucketful/README.md

 Creates the bucket in the given AWS region.
 If the bucket already exists when bucketful is run, then this option is ignored.
 It will NOT change the region of an existing bucket.

-At the time of writing, Amazon accepts the follow region values:
+At the time of writing, Amazon accepts the following region values:

 * us-east-1 (US Standard; Northern Virginia and Pacific Northwest)
 * us-west-1 (US West; Oregon)